Gricel-lee/PRISM-Manual/MDP Best Policy/README.md

 prism robot2.pm -pctl "Rmin=?[F done]" -exportadv best-policy -exportstates states
 ```

 It generates two files: "best-policy" and "states" files.
-For now, we are interested in the best-policy[^1].
+For now, we are interested in the best-policy.
 The first column shows the number of states and transitions[^2].
-From the second row, the first column represents the current state, the second column the next state, an the forth column the action taken:
+From the second row, it shows the sequence of actions[^1] to "Rmin=?[F done]".
+The first column is the current row; the second, the next row (destination); the third the probability of the transition; and the last column the action label:
 ```java
 9 7
 0 1 1 r2_0loc0_1